apache/doris/docs/en/extending-doris/udf/remote-user-defined-function.md

 ```
 Instructions:

-1. PROPERTIES中`symbol`Represents the name of the method passed by the RPC call, which must be set。
+1. PROPERTIES中`symbol`Represents the name of the method passed by the RPC call, which must be set.
 2. PROPERTIES中`object_file`Represents the RPC service address.
 Currently, a single address and a cluster address in BRPC-compatible format are supported.
-Refer to the cluster connection mode[Format specification](https://github.com/apache/incubator-brpc/blob/master/docs/cn/client.md#%E8%BF%9E%E6%8E%A5%E6%9C%8D%E5%8A%A1%E9%9B%86%E7%BE%A4)。
+Refer to the cluster connection mode[Format specification](https://github.com/apache/incubator-brpc/blob/master/docs/cn/client.md#%E8%BF%9E%E6%8E%A5%E6%9C%8D%E5%8A%A1%E9%9B%86%E7%BE%A4).
 3. PROPERTIES中`type`Indicates the UDF call type, which is Native by default.
-Rpc is transmitted when Rpc UDF is used。
+Rpc is transmitted when Rpc UDF is used.
 4. name: A function belongs to a DB and name is of the form`dbName`.`funcName`.
-When `dbName` is not explicitly specified, the db of the current session is used`dbName`。
+When `dbName` is not explicitly specified, the db of the current session is used`dbName`.

 Sample:
 ```sql